wesone/woltage/README.md

 The snapshot strategies (eventCount, duration) can be combined.
 Whichever happens first, will be used.

-The aggregate specific config will be merged with the global config.
-Set a property to `false` within the aggregate's snapshot config to remove it from the resulting config othwerwise the property of the global config will be used.
+The aggregate-specific config will be merged with the global config.
+Set a property to `false` within the aggregate's snapshot config to remove it from the resulting config; otherwise, the property from the global config will be used.

 Examples:
 Global | Aggegate | Result